Azure/azure-sdk-tools/tools/apiview/emitters/cadl-apiview/README.md

 ### `version`

 For multi-versioned Cadl specs, this parameter is used to control which version to emit.
 This is not required for single-version specs.
-For multi-versioned specs that have a "latest" value, this will be the default if this option is omitted.
+For multi-versioned specs, the unprojected Cadl will be rendered if this is not supplied.

 ## See also